lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 Next Steps
 ----------

-Now that you understand the performance of the different lightly methods how about looking into a tutorial to implement your favorite model?
+Now that you understand the performance of the different Lightly SSL methods how about looking into a tutorial to implement your favorite model?

 - :ref:`input-structure-label`